Theo-Dorh/todo_list_app/README.md

 3. **Search and Filter**
    - Users should be able to search for items by title.
-   - Users should be able to filter tasks by due date or completion status.

-4. **Security**
-   - The app should implement proper security measures to protect user data.
-   - User sessions should be managed securely.

 # More features can be added as required